3meters/proxibase/readme.md

 with request.body

     {
-      "beacons": ["macId1", "macId2"]
+      "data": ["macId1", "macId2"]
     }

-returns all entites dropped for the specified beacons
+returns all entites dropped for the specified beacons.
+Drops are included as an array attached to each entity.

 ## Etc
 * [Building a Proxibase Server from scratch](proxibase/wiki/ServerSetup)